vemonet/stardog-demo/README.md

 ## 🚀 Deploy the stack

-Requirements: docker 🐳
+Requirements: docker 🐳, and you will need to get your **Stardog license** at https://www.stardog.com/license-request ⚠️

 Deploys a local Stardog triplestore, a PostgreSQL database, and a MariaDB SQL database to create a Virtual Knowledge Graph (VKG).

-⚠️ You will need to get your Stardog license at https://www.stardog.com/license-request

 Place the `stardog-license-key.bin` file in the root folder of this repository.